rfearing/dotfiles/manual/README.md

 Maybe I'll figure out how to automate these later, but just keeping track of them in the same place at the current moment.

+### App Store

+Previously I used mas and Brewfile, but I'm opting to manually load these:
+ - In Your Face
+ - Xcode
+ - Magnet
+ - CopyClip
+ - Red Lines Tools"
+ - Hand Mirror"

 ### Alfred
 - Turn off Spotlight shortcut (System Preferences > Spotlight > Keyboard Shortcuts)
 - Update Alfred shortcut